Information for Host Companies

 The project calendar

-In October, G-Lab faculty match host companies with the best-qualified teams.
-From late October through December, the teams work with their hosts remotely from campus to first finalize scope and agree on a work plan, and then undertake research, interviews, and analysis.
-The companies and teams build their working relationships through online collaboration and regular conference calls through December.
+In late September, G-Lab faculty match host companies with the best-qualified teams.
+From late September through early December, the teams work with their hosts remotely from campus to first finalize scope and agree on a work plan, and then undertake initial research, interviews, and analysis.
+The companies and teams build their working relationships through online collaboration and regular conference calls.
 Each team works with a G-Lab faculty mentor, who meets frequently with the team and oversees their progress, both logistically and substantively.
 The team, however, is in charge of building and managing their host company relationship.

 G-Lab strongly emphasizes concrete “leave-behinds” as a primary component of the teams’ project deliverables.
 For example, for a project focused on creating an acquisition strategy, the deliverables will likely include an M&A toolkit with spreadsheet templates and valuation benchmarks, each with user guides.
 Projects to help fast-growing startups institutionalize their internal operations may include a template for an HR Manual, or compensation and incentive program metrics tailored to local market needs and environments.
 Other concrete tools student teams may deliver include financial models, potential customer/investor/partner pipelines, and go-to-market plans.